 If you are interested in designing and selling UI themes for Samsung mobile devices, you must first pass a design evaluation.
-The design evaluation is where a team at Samsung reviews a design mockup that you create: the screens of your UI theme concept.
+The design evaluation is where a team at Samsung reviews a set of three design mockups that you create: the screens of your UI theme concept.
 We call this your “Themes Studio Portfolio Submission”.

 Designing The Mockup, Your Themes Studio Portfolio

-Using your favorite design program, create a mockup of a Samsung UI theme.
-The mockup must include the 6 required screens: Lock, Home, Messages, Dialer, Contacts, and Settings.
-If any of the 6 screens are not included in your Themes Studio Portfolio, your application will be rejected.
+Using your favorite design program, create three different mockups of a Samsung UI theme.
+Each mockup must include the 6 required screens: Lock, Home, Messages, Dialer, Contacts, and Settings.
+If any of the 6 screens are not included in a mockup in your Themes Studio Portfolio, your application will be rejected.

-In addition to the 6 screens, your mockup must include re-designs of the 8 app icons.
+In addition to the 6 screens, each mockup must include re-designs of the 8 app icons.
 Do not use the default Samsung app icons.
 Doing so will cause your application to be rejected.

 Theme Studio Portfolio Starter Kit